“Without a beer tap in the office, beanbags, yoga mats in your breakout area, and a rooftop terrace you will never hire great digital talent…”

 That is exactly what a Talent Attraction Specialist said at a London networking event recently… and you’ve probably noticed many job descriptions and articles also list these benefits to entice talent.
 Benefits and perks definitely appeal, but they are not all you need to attract people to want to work with you.

-Our CEO, Jacqui Barratt, recently spoke about this at an Employee Engagement event and said that ‘pool tables and beer fridges, for example, are just surface details and are not sustainable in getting real employee engagement – you’ve got to go deeper’.
+Salt, a global, award-winning digital recruitment agency‘s CEO, Jacqui Barratt, recently spoke about this at an Employee Engagement event and said that ‘pool tables and beer fridges, for example, are just surface details and are not sustainable in getting real employee engagement – you’ve got to go deeper’.

 We speak to people who are looking for new roles everyday so we thought we’d share some of the things people actually care about and want to see when applying to jobs.